 Botanical Name: Cattleya

-Cattleya genus has beautiful hybrid scented orchid varieties available in many colors, but the original cattleya comes in the bright purple color.
+Cattleya genus has beautiful hybrid scented orchid varieties available in many colors, but the original cattleya comes in a bright purple color.

 41. Carnation